 Designed by the North American architect Peter Eisenman, the Galician City of Culture is a new, large-scale contemporary architecture project featuring different cultural spaces.
 It reflects the almond shape of Compostela's old town, while the heights of its buildings respect the relief of the terrain on which it was built.
 Guided tours at the weekend, magnificent exhibitions and great views of the city from John Heiduk's Towers make this visit a must.

-i online@cidadedacultura.org
+online@cidadedacultura.org +34881997584 visitas@cidadedacultura.org

 Parks and Gardens Route